neopass/neopass/README.md

 const config: INeoConfig = {
   useBuiltinValidators: true, // default

-  // These are run when validate is called.
+  // These are run when evaluate is called.
   evaluators: [
     {
       weight: 0.9,